 Ginger

-Ginger is technically a whole plant, but in cooking we usually mean the root of the ginger.
-It is used in Chinese cuisine often to flavor the dish but also because in Chinese medicine it is used to treat fatigue, lack of energy and is good against ‘the cold’.
+Ginger is used in Chinese cuisine often to flavor the dish but also because in Chinese medicine it is used to treat fatigue, lack of energy and is good against 'the cold'.
 This is why it is used in sesame oil chicken too!

 In Western medicine, ginger is known to contain lots of antioxidants and may help your body fight off high blood pressure, heart disease, and diseases of the lungs, plus promote healthy aging.